 “Yes.
 I was in such a hurry to be free of it that I slipped and fell right into Oldnight’s moat.
 I still managed to have the beaker in my possession.
 None of the potion spilled out.
 But boy do I remember that smell!
 It stuck to me for weeks!”

-“A couple of questions have finally been answered,” he said.
+“A couple of questions have finally been answered,” he murmured.
 He focused on her as she waited.
 “Gothel must return to Oldnight once a year.
 She must do his bidding for the whole of winter.
 I always wondered why.
 Now I know.
 She must have somehow made herself some Willing Potion.
 Oldnight would have locked the curse before she escaped so that she could never be completely free of it.”

 “You can do that—lock a curse?” asked Granny, looking alarmed.